 1921 was the driest year on record: only 236 mm fell at Margate (Cliftonville).
-This figure is probably unreliable; a leak was later fell in the rain gauge.
+This figure is probably unreliable; a leak was later found in the rain gauge.
 Neverthless it was very dry in the are: neararby Ramsgate logged 273 mm, and Southend only 271 mm.
 Much of lowland Britain recorded less than 500 mm, and much of the east and southeast only 350 mm - a shortfall of 40-50%.
 The drought was made worse because 1921 was a warm and sunny year.
 London recorded only 269 hours of rainfall (the average is 437).
 This was just one of two occasions - and the last - in the twentieth century when an excellent June and July were followed by a poor August.
 In this case though September and October were also very good, with a notable late heatwave.
 With 1834, this year was the warmest year in the British temperature series until 1949.

 January.
 Very warm (7.3C CET), the second warmest of the century, and often wet - although it was the last wet month for a while.
 It reached 15.6C (60F) at Llandudno on the 4th and 14.4C (58F) at London on the 9th.
 There was a severe gale across the night of the 17th and into the 18th.

 February.
 Very mild and exceptionally dry: the driest of the twentieth century in England and Wales.
 It was also fairly sunny, and with generally light winds there was some fog.
 17C recorded in parts of the SE on the 24th.